 “It’s not a lecture.
 It’s not like sitting in a classroom, that’s not the intention,” King said.
 “A lot of these topics will be controversial, so with the experts in the room, I’m hoping it will foster a civil discourse on the theme.”

 The library is showing films Texas State has public performance rights to, through databases such as Kanopy and Films on Demand.

 History junior Nicholas Rodriguez said he enjoyed the first film when he attended the pilot event.

 “You can take away stuff from this, and they don’t teach you everything in the classroom,” Rodriguez said.
 “Sometimes you have to go out of your way to get that extra bit of knowledge.”

-Dr. Natasha Mikles, psychology lecturer, helped facilitate the discussion over “The Great Dictator,” and said students should take time out of their day to participate.
+Natasha Mikles, psychology lecturer, recommended to other staff that “The Great Dictator,” should be played at Film Talks and said students should take time out of their day to participate.